exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 service](configuration-updater.md).
 The following properties should be noticed:

 1. New configuration is spread over nodes.
 It is still not active.
-2. New configuration have additional parameter `height when this configuration should be applied`.
+2. New configuration have additional parameter height when this configuration should be applied.
 It is chosen by administrator.
 The good sense is to choose height so config would be applied in ~3-6 hours after it was sent into Exonum blockchain.
 3. After mentioned height takes place, new configuration is applied by